-The Internal Revenue Service has announced the 2016 optional standard mileage rates used to calculate the deductible costs of operating an automobile for ministry, business, charitable, medical or moving purposes.
+The Internal Revenue Service issued the 2019 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.

-The business mileage rate decreased 3.5 cents per mile and the medical, and moving expenserates decrease 4 cents per mile from the 2015 rates.
-The charitable rate is based on statute.
+The business mileage rate and the medical and moving expense rates each increased 2 cents per mile from the rates for 2018.
+The charitable rate is set by statute and remains unchanged.

 The standard mileage rate for business is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.

 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.

 A taxpayer may not use the business standard mileage rate for a vehicle after using any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle.
 In addition, the business standard mileage rate cannot be used for more than four vehicles used simultaneously.